Alfie Hewett: Tennis career

 After winning a silver medal in the men's doubles with Reid at the 2020 Summer Paralympics and losing the bronze medal singles match to Reid, world number 2 Hewett spoke about his Paralympic future being "out of his hands", due to a review into whether his disability is severe enough to qualify him to play in a wheelchair under the 2019 revision of International Tennis Federation rules.
 Hewett was allowed to continue his tennis career after an alteration to the new ITF rules in November 2021.

 Hewett was appointed Officer of the Order of the British Empire (OBE) in the 2023 Birthday Honours for services to tennis.

 Hewett kicked off 2024 by winning a fifth Australian Open doubles title in a row with Reid.
-In May 2024 Hewett was part of the Great Britain team which won the World Team Cup for a second successive year beating Spain 2-0 in the final of the event held in Turkey.
+In May 2024 Hewett was part of the Great Britain team which won the World Team Cup for a second successive year beating Spain 2–0 in the final of the event held in Turkey.
 It was the team's fourth win in the competition since 2015.

-Hewett and Reid won a fifth straight French Open in June with a 6-1 6-4 victory over second-seeded Japanese duo Takuya Miki and Tokito Oda in the final.
+Hewett and Reid won a fifth straight French Open in June with a 6-1 6–4 victory over second-seeded Japanese duo Takuya Miki and Tokito Oda in the final.

 At the 2024 Wimbledon Championships, Hewett defeated Martín de la Puente in the final, 6–2, 6–3, to complete the singles career Grand Slam.
 He and Reid also won doubles title, defeating Takuya Miki and Tokito Oda in the final, 6–4, 7–6^{(7–2)}.

 Hewett won the doubles gold medal at the 2024 Summer Paralympics in Paris, France.
 He lost in Paralympic wheelchair tennis men's singles final.

+In 2026, Hewett was the men's singles champion of the inaugural Miami Open wheelchair tournament, which was played at the WT500 level and at the same time and venue as the Miami Open tournament for the ATP and the WTA tours.
+Hewett secured the title after beating Tokito Oda of Japan in two sets at the final.